Marshziin/crud_db/README.md

 # crud_db
-CRUD with MongoDB using mongoose.
+CRUD with Sequelize using MySql.